 Dual learning

-Dual learning was first proposed in He et al.'s work [20] of neural machine translation (NMT).
-Specifically, they proposed a dual learning mechanism to reduce the requirement of labeled data in two dual translation tasks, e.g., English-to-French translation (primal) versus French-to-English translation (dual).
-The learning process of two translators involves two agents.
+Dual learning was first proposed in He et al.'s work [20] on neural machine translation.
+Specifically, they proposed a dual learning mechanism to reduce the requirement of labeled data in two translation tasks, i.e., English-to-French translation (primal) and French-to-English translation (dual).
+The learning process involves two agents.
 Each agent only understands one language.
-First, the primary translator converts the sentences from the first agent and sends it to the second agent, and then the second agent evaluates how confident the received message is a natural sentence with a pre-trained language model.
-The dual translator converts the received message and sends it back to the first agent, the first agent evaluates what extent the reconstructed are consistent with the original.
-With such a dual-learning game, two translators can learn from unlabeled data, and optimize simultaneously.
+First, the primary translator converts the sentences from the first agent and sends them to the second agent.
+The second agent uses a pre-trained language model to evaluate confidence that the received message is a natural sentence.
+The dual translator converts the received message and sends it back to the first agent, and the first agent evaluates the consistency between the reconstructed and original sentences.
+In this way, two translators can simultaneously optimize learning from unlabeled data.

-Considering the similarity between image translation and text translation, Yi et al. [21] extended this dual learning method to image-to-image translation with generative adversarial networks (GANs) [22].
-They used two generator as the two image translators, and two discriminators as two image evaluation models.
-Unlike dual learning for machine translation [20], whose evaluation modes are pre-trained from domain knowledge existing in languages, Yi et al.’ unsupervised dual learning for image-to-image translation trains the evaluation modes and image translators through an adversarial framework.
+Considering the similarity between image translation and text translation, Yi et al. [21] extended this dual learning method to image-to-image translation using generative adversarial networks (GANs) [22].
+They used two generators as the image translators and two discriminators as the image evaluation models.
+Unlike dual learning for machine translation [20] in which evaluation modes are pre-trained from language domain knowledge, Yi et al.’s unsupervised dual learning method for image-to-image translation trains the evaluation models and image translators through an adversarial framework.

-In addition to learning with unlabeled data, dual learning can also be used in supervised learning tasks.
-Xia et al. [23] proposed a dual supervised learning method, which exploits the probabilistic correlation between two tasks to regularize the training process of two dual tasks jointly.
-Considering that many tasks are of structural duality/symmetry not only in data level, but also in model level, Xia et al. [24] proposed model-level dual learning (MDL), which takes duality of tasks into consideration, and ties the model parameters that playing similar roles in the two tasks.
+Dual learning can also be used in supervised learning tasks.
+Xia et al. [23] proposed a dual supervised learning method that exploits the probabilistic correlation between two tasks to jointly regularize the training of dual tasks.
+Considering that many tasks have structural duality at the model level as well as the data level, Xia et al. [24] proposed model-level dual learning (MDL), which ties similar model parameters in the two tasks.

-Although AU recognition from facial images and face synthesis given AUs can be regarded as two dual tasks, to the best of our knowledge, there is no work considering dual learning to optimize these two tasks jointly and utilize their connections effectively.
-Therefore, in this paper, we propose a novel weakly supervised dual leaning for AU recognition from facial images with expression annotations only and face synthesis given AUs.
+Although AU recognition from facial images and face synthesis given AUs can be regarded as dual tasks, to the best of our knowledge there has been no work considering dual learning to optimize these two tasks jointly and utilize their connections effectively.
+Therefore, in this paper we propose a novel weakly supervised dual learning method for AU recognition from facial images with expression annotations only, and face synthesis given AUs.
 The domain knowledge about AUs and expressions is leveraged to pre-train the AU evaluation model.
-The difference between the synthetic face and the ground truth face which has the same recognized AUs as given AUs is used to evaluate synthetic faces.
-Through optimizing these two dual tasks jointly, we can successfully explore domain knowledge inherent in facial structure and connections in dual tasks to train AU classifiers with only expression-labeled data.
-This relieves the burden of AU annotations significantly.
+Synthetic faces are evaluated by their difference from the ground truth faces.
+By optimizing these dual tasks jointly, we can successfully explore the domain knowledge inherent in facial structure and the connections between dual tasks to train AU classifiers using data labeled only with expressions.
+This significantly relieves the burden of AU annotations.

-Compared with current dual learning work, which is either unsupervised leaning or supervised learning, we propose a novel weakly-supervised learning approach, and further extend it to a semi-supervised learning approach.
-Unlike current dual learning work, which requires unlabeled or fully labeled training data from two tasks, we only need weakly labeled data from main task, i.e. facial images with expression annotations.
+Current dual learning work is either unsupervised, requiring unlabeled data, or fully supervised, requiring fully labeled data.
+We propose a novel weakly supervised learning approach, and further extend it to a semi-supervised learning approach.
+This approach only needs weakly labeled data from the main task, i.e., facial images with expression annotations.

-Action Unit recognition
+Action Unit Recognition

 A comprehensive survey on facial action unit recognition can be found in [25].
-In this section, we only analyze AU recognition work that do not require fully-AU annotated images.
+In this section, we focus on AU recognition works that do not require fully AU-annotated images.